 Unlike a regulated power supply, mobile input voltages vary from 11 VDC to 14.5 VDC.
 This is true whether or not you run an amplifier; a second battery notwithstanding.
 This fact causes the band select output signal (0 to 8 volts depending on the band in use) and/or the data lines to vary.
 This causes band data reading devices to select the incorrect bandpass filter (not something you want to happen).
 Even then, a battery booster (like the W4RRY unit left) may be required.
 This said, it is best to avoid such devices, unless there is no other way to address the problem.

-Assuming you need an interface, and you don't care to build one, there are at least two alternatives.
-The first is the AmpKeyer.
-Mobile or base operation, this unit has three separate outputs to match any amplifier.
+Assuming you need an interface, and you don't care to build one, there are several alternatives.
+The first is the AmpKeyer which has three separate outputs to match any amplifier.
 At $50 (plus shipping) it is a bargain considering its capabilities.
 Details are on their web site.